 that can support multiple investigators and assistants.

-Student – Yes, you can apply with your group but only one student will be a point of contact person communicating with GRI staff.
+Student – Yes, you can apply with your group but only one student will be a point of contact person communicating with RSIA staff.

 - Why the requested budget is cut?